• View Our Blog • Member Login / Register

 Teachers can use the STEP level to make a programming plan, set small goals, assess demonstrated progress and then to set new goals.

-Check these videos from the Ministry of Ontario's ELL Gains website:
+Check these videos from the Ministry of Education: